Enregistré comme favori 252 fois

 We have a number of good spots that can offer views, power and water, as well as bathroom facilities.

-Our dog loves pals but sometimes takes them on "adventures" (aka runs away! ;), but less so now that she is 11.
-If you have a pooch, they should be friendly, obedient, and garden savvy.
+Our dog loves pals but sometimes takes them on "adventures" (aka runs away! ;), but a bit less so, now that she is 12.
+If you have a pooch, they absolutely must be non-aggressive, friendly, obedient, and garden savvy.

 Plus de 2